Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: An Empirical Investigation of 3D AD S

-Having studied different representations for 3D information we now ask: "Are there complimentary benefits from using both 3D and color features?".
-To address this question we observe that in some cases, geometry alone may not suffice for detecting anomalies.
-Two examples are fine-textures and color-based anomalies.
-E.g. the "cable gland" in Fig.~\ref{fig:rgb_v_d}-right is slightly scraped.
-While this anomalous texture is clearly observed in the RGB image, it is virtually impossible to detect with the current resolution of the 3D information.
-This is even more apparent for the foam example, wherein the anomaly is by its nature one of color only.
-We can also observe in Tab.~\ref{table:au_pro} that amongst methods discussed thus far, ImageNet-pre-trained RGB features achieve the top results on the cable gland class.
-This suggests that an exclusive focus on 3D fails to account for anomalies involving fine textures or color changes.
-Combining 3D and RGB representations is therefore necessary.
+While the best depth-only representation outperformed existing color-only representations, we hypothesize that combining them might achieve the best of both worlds.
+In some cases, geometry alone does not suffice for detecting anomalies.
+Two examples are fine textures and color-based anomalies.
+The ``cable gland`` in Fig.~\ref{fig:rgb_v_d}-right is slightly scraped.
+While this anomalous texture is clearly observed in the color image, it is virtually impossible to detect with the current resolution of the 3D information.
+This is even more apparent in the foam example, wherein the anomaly is manifested as a change in color.
+As our exclusive focus on 3D fails to account for certain anomalies, it is necessary to combine 3D and color information.

-\textit{A Combined RGB + 3D Approach.} In order to cater both to 3D geometry and color, we take a combined RGB + 3D approach.
-To this end, RGB representations are extracted using the 2D ImageNet-based features method discussed in Sec.~\ref{sec:2d_v_3d} and 3D representations are extracted using FPFH as discussed in Sec.~\ref{sec:3d_rep_study}.
-Extending PatchCore, these two representations are concatenated and treated as our RGB + 3D representation.
+\textit{BTF - A Combined color + 3D Approach.} We take a combined color + 3D approach.
+To this end, color representations are extracted using the ImageNet-based method discussed in Sec.~\ref{sec:2d_v_3d} and 3D representations are extracted using FPFH as discussed in Sec.~\ref{sec:3d_rep_study}.
+We concatenate these two representations, forming a color + 3D representation which we dub \textit{BTF} (Back to the Feature).